Blu3Orang3/Sweeft_InfiniteScroll/README.md

 ## this is my solution to given task

- deployments doesn't work unfortunately due to cross origin policy, and I was unable to fix it but hopefully it should work locally
+ deployments doesn't work unfortunately due to cross origin policy, I was unable to fix it but hopefully it should work locally

 ```mermaid
 sequenceDiagram
 https -x http: api call from axios

 ```

+infinite scrolling functionality is implemented

+ project was bootstrapped with Create React App so most of the command are same.